October 14, 2021

 One of the challenges that desk booking introduces is last minute change of plans.
 If a colleague calls in sick, or simply decides to stay home for other reasons, their desk will sit empty.
 This becomes an issue if you work in a reduced-sized office, as the desk may be needed by other employees.

-However, by enabling the check-in in Workspace you will be able to see whether a desk that was booked is in fact being used.
+However, by enabling the check-in in Workspace you will be able to see whether a desk that was booked is in fact being used, and having employees check in gives employers the ability to carry out very detailed contact tracing.

 Planning your week